Y0Coss/docs-fork/pages/web_cloud/domains/dns_anycast_enable/guide.en-gb.md

 >>
 >> ![Order Anycast DNS step 2](/pages/assets/screens/control_panel/product-selection/web-cloud/domain-dns/dns-servers/order-anycast-dns-step-2.png){.thumbnail}
 >>
->> In the message that then appears in green, click the `Purchase order`{.action} button to be redirected to the purchase order for enabling the Anycast DNS option.
+>> In the message that appears in green, click the `Purchase order`{.action} button to be redirected to the purchase order for enabling the Anycast DNS option.
 >>
 >> Once you have placed an order, continue to validate it using a payment method to complete the processing of the order.